JulianoGianlupi/covid-tissue-response-models/Readme.rst

 Antiviral Timing and Potency Effects in a Multiscale Spatial Model of an Epithelial Tissue Patch Infected by SARS-CoV-2 Repository
 =========================

 This is a fossilized repository for "Antiviral Timing and Potency Effects in a Multiscale Spatial Model of an Epithelial Tissue Patch Infected by SARS-CoV-2" (1) that hosts the fossilized code used in its investigation.
-It also hosts a variety mathematical models that focus on improving our understanding of how
-COVID-19 (and related viruses) affect tissues and how to determine optimal therapeutic intervention targets in a rational manner.

 To run the PK model of (1) you need COPASI and [...]